Indonesia passes law to relocate capital to remote Borneo - ExBulletin

 Nusantara, which follows the creation of new capitals in countries such as Brazil and more recently Myanmar, will be led by a principal authority whose position is equivalent to a minister, the deputy chairman of the project’s special committee said on Monday. law, Saan Mustofa.

-Among the candidates for the post, according to local media, are former research and technology minister Bambang Brodjonegoro and former Jakarta governor Basuki Tjahaja Purnama, better known as Ahok.
-Reuters
+Among the candidates for this position are, according to local media, the former Minister of Research and Technology, Bambang Brodjonegoro, and the former Governor of Jakarta, Basuki Tjahaja Purnama, better known as Ou Ahok.

 Sources